Batá drum: History

 Several different types of batá drum have existed throughout the world.
 Cultures in which the drums originated used them for religious ceremonies, as did the Yorùbá, and since their introduction to Cuba in the 1820s, have come to be an important part of the perceived culture of the southwestern Nigerian people.

 The drum dates back roughly 500 years, and is believed to have been introduced by a Yoruba king named Shangó el rey del tambor.
-Despite its long history, awareness of the instrument didn't spread until the 1800s slave-trade during which almost 300,000 Africans were brought to Cuba.
+Despite its long history, awareness of the instrument didn't spread until the 1800s slave trade, during which almost 300,000 Africans were brought to Cuba.
 The religion and beliefs the Yorùbá brought with them eventually became the basis for what is known as Lukumí (or Santería in Cuba).
-This religion spawned the creation of the first "sacred" Batá in Cuba around 1830 by a Yorùbá named Añabi.
+This religion spawned the creation of the first "sacred" batá in Cuba around 1830 by a Yorùbá slave named Añabi.

 The batá slowly became inducted into Cuban culture, and began to take on more secular roles.
 They were first heard publicly in a 1935 broadcast over Cuban radio as part of folk music.
 Uses such as this have grown as knowledge of the instrument has spread.
 Beyond its use in Lukumí, more and more musicians use versions of the drums in recordings or performances.
-These "non-sacred" Batá drums are called aberínkula—profane Batá (see Sacred-profane dichotomy).
+These "non-sacred" batá drums are called aberínkula—profane batá (see Sacred-profane dichotomy).
 Batá drums and rhythms began to be used in other genres, most notably in Cuban timba, jazz and hip hop.
-In the 1970s, a mixture of Batá drums and Big Band called Son-Batá or Batá Rock became popular, a genre highly influenced by Irakere.
+In Nigeria, Bàtá drums are used in popular music genres.
+Fusions with Fújì music became popular during the 1990s, as documented in Yorùbá Bàtá Goes Global (2007) by Debbie Klein.
+In the 1970s, a mixture of batá drums and big band called Son-Batá or batá rock became popular, a genre highly influenced by Irakere.
 Skilled secular musicians such as Julito Collazo made appearances in the United States throughout the twentieth century, helping to spread use of the drum in Latin music.

-The Lukumí and the Batá
+The Lukumí and the batá

-The Lukumí (or commonly called santería) religion and Batá drums are closely associated.
+The Lukumí (or commonly called santería) religion and batá drums are closely associated.